Statutory Parental Bereavement Pay & Leave13 Oct 2020 | Stephanie Prior

 Pregnancy and childbirth can be a very exciting but anxious time for both parents.
-The uncertainty and the anticipation of your new arrival provides heightened emotional wellbeing.
-When you lose a child the anguish and grief is insurmountable.
+The uncertainty and the anticipation of your new arrival provide heightened emotional wellbeing.
+When you lose a child the anguish and grief are insurmountable.
 Loss is something that we are often not prepared for, especially if it is the loss of a child.

 Each day during that week various events are being organised to bring parents together; consider the wider family members such as siblings; grandparents and family friends of the lost baby.
 Families can share their stories and provide support to others in the same position and discuss issues that they have encountered since the loss of their baby.

 Issues such as taking time off of work and not being able to face work colleagues when either parent goes back to work are often difficult issues to address.
 It may be that financial constraints preventing bereaved parents from taking time off of work come into play and they are forced to return to work prematurely.

 Statutory Parental Bereavement Pay and Leave is something that many parents will not be aware of.
 It is a government scheme that is accessible to parents who have lost a child before they turn 18 or if they have suffered a stillbirth after 24 weeks of pregnancy.
 The death or stillbirth must have occurred after 6 April 2020.

 Parental Bereavement Leave

 You are entitled to take 2 weeks’ leave from the first day of your employment if you meet the criteria.
 You are allowed to take 2 weeks together or take 2 separate weeks of leave or a week of leave.